Grounded Ingredients wants to help you mind your beeswax

 South Africa doesn’t have standards on allowable pesticide residue levels in wax and honey, so we used EU standards (though only loosely defined, and not backed by EU legislation).
 Our results show acceptably low levels of residues for all present pesticides, except an elevated presence of Tau-Fluvalinate.

 A full frame of honey in the Baviaanskloof, before transformation into the wax rounds at right for Grounded Ingredients.
-Credit: Baviaanskloof Heuning and Grounded Ingredients.
+Credit: left Baviaanskloof Heuning, right Stephanie Gschwandtner

 Here are the details on this: the EU maximum for Tau-Fluvalinate is .05mg per kilogram, while the wax we sourced shows a presence of 0.12mg per kilogram.
 Almost never found in honey, Tau-Fluvalinate tends to accumulate in beeswax because of its low solubility.
 Residues can be an issue for bees when wax is reused year after year, but – and this is critical! –because humans don’t typically consume beeswax, we are at very low risk of ingesting more than the maximum acceptable daily levels.
 A 60kg human would have to fully ingest 2.5kg of the beeswax we sourced from Baviaanskloof Heuning in order to exceed the acceptable daily intake.